Home / Blog / Tabs Disappeared

 My tabs disappeared after a Windows update.
 Can I get them back?

-Possibly.
+Maybe.
 Try Ctrl+Shift+T on Windows/Linux or Command+Shift+T on Mac first.
-Then check other Chrome windows, History > Recently closed, and full Chrome History.
-If those do not work, the session-file method is an advanced, unofficial fallback, not a guaranteed recovery path.
+Then look in other Chrome windows, History > Recently closed, and full Chrome History.
+If those do not work, session-file recovery is an advanced, unofficial fallback, not a guaranteed recovery path.

 Chrome opened with a blank page instead of my tabs.
 What happened?

-Chrome may have opened a new window, switched profiles, restarted, or opened without your previous tabs.
+Chrome may have opened a new window, switched profiles, restarted, or used a startup state without your previous tabs.
 Check chrome://settings/onStartup and make sure "Continue where you left off" is selected.
 Then use Recently closed and History to find the missing pages.

 I had over 100 tabs and they all disappeared.
 Is there a way to restore them all at once?

-First check whether they are in another window, collapsed group, Tab Search, or a crowded tab strip.
-Recently closed may restore a whole closed window, but full History usually requires reopening pages individually.
-TabGroup Vault can bulk restore from snapshots that were saved before the tabs disappeared.
+First look in another window, collapsed groups, Tab Search, and the crowded tab strip.
+Recently closed may restore a whole closed window, but full History usually means reopening pages one by one.
+TabGroup Vault can bulk restore from snapshots saved before the tabs disappeared.

 Can I recover tabs from Incognito mode?